snuf/vagrant-veertu/README.md

 ## Development environment instructions

 if you do not have bundler installed

 $ gem install bundler

 $ bundle install

 $ rake install

-then you can test vagrant
+then you can test vagrant:
-with

 $ bundle exec vagrant plugin list